SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     <#expression#>.init(<#initializer arguments#>)

-To initialize a new instance of a type, use the initializer expression in a function call.
+To initialize a new instance of a type, use the initializer expression in a function call expression.
 Unlike other functions, an initializer can't be used as a value.
 For example: